Emergency Dentistry & Pain Management

 In the case that you have injured other parts of your body in addition to your teeth, it is best to go to the emergency room for treatment.
 Hospitals usually have a dentist or oral surgeon on staff who can take care of you if need be.

 It is important to know what kinds of injuries require emergency dental care, so you can make sure that your teeth are taken care of, while avoiding trips to an emergency room.
 Accidents happen, but we are here to help.
 Some oral injuries may need immediate treatment, while others can wait until our normal business hours.

 Some common types of oral injuries include cracked, broken, or knocked out teeth, which can be a result of biting on a piece of food that is too hard, a sports-related injury, a fall, or any other type of accident.
 Depending on the severity of the injury and where the tooth is located, it is possible that a chipped tooth or minor fracture can wait for a call to the dentist during normal business hours.

 Sometimes the problem won’t be as clear as a knocked out or broken tooth; you may find yourself dealing with severe tooth pain, from an abscess tooth, for example.
-If you think you need emergency dental care, call us first at (440)-381-8800.
+If you think you need emergency dental care, call us first at the location nearest you, listed here.